 - Oops!Something went wrong.Please try again later.

-Earlier this month on January 6, he unveiled a top-13 which included three frontrunners in Oregon, Alabama, and Texas, along with Oklahoma State, LSU, Notre Dame, Georgia, Texas Christian, Florida, Baylor, USC, Penn State and Texas A&M.
+On January 6, he unveiled a top-13 which included three frontrunners in Oregon, Alabama, and Texas, along with Oklahoma State, LSU, Notre Dame, Georgia, Texas Christian, Florida, Baylor, USC, Penn State and Texas A&M.

 Stewart received an Oregon offer on July 16th, 2020.

 Last February, he ran a 10.74 seconds 100-meter dash and a 21.08 seconds 200-meter dash.
 During his junior high school football season last fall, he caught 46 balls for 913 yards and nine touchdowns.

 247Sports Midlands Region Recruiting Analyst Gabe Brooks projects Stewart as a Day 2 NFL Draft pick.

 "Adequate-sized receiver with lean, athletic build.
 Can play from the outside and the slot," wrote Brooks.
 "Dangerous vertically and in run-after-catch scenarios.
 Explosive playmaking ability in the open field.
 Owner of one of the best track and field profiles in the 2022 class.
 Personal records include 10.74 100, 21.08 200, 24-6 long jump, and 47-9 triple jump.
 Athleticism translates to the gridiron.
 Gets on top of corners quickly and flashes runaway speed.
 Shows good acceleration.
 Quick-footed and should possess high ceiling as a route-runner.
 Springy in 50-50 situations and can go up and get it in traffic.
 Can more consistently leverage DB's into breaks.
 Filling out and getting stronger will help transition to facing high-major DB's, as a pass-catcher and a perimeter blocker.
 One of the top offensive prospects in Texas for 2022.